andrzejenne/oddin/README.md

-# oddin
-On Demand Dependency INjection
+# oddin - On Demand Dependency INjection

 ## About
-I'm PHP enthusiast, but sometimes, writing code can be pain, considering boss needs it now.
+Sometimes coding is a pain.
+Your boss needs it now or simply you are bored writing all sugar again and again and ...
-If you are using DI in your projects, you have to write property declarations and initialize theme in constructors.
+If you are using DI in your projects, you have to write property declarations and initialize them in constructors.
 You can use dependency container or define injectable constructor arguments.
 ```php
 class Foo {